-The MSR DragonFly (eBay* / Amazon UK* / AlpineTrek.co.uk* / EMS / REI*) is a noisier, slightly more expensive stove than the WhisperLite International, with the same fuel compatibility plus the all‐important ability to simmer, featuring an additional flame adjuster valve between the fuel hose and the burner unit.
+The MSR DragonFly* (eBay* / Amazon UK* / AlpineTrek.co.uk* / REI*) is a noisier, slightly more expensive stove than the WhisperLite International above, with the same fuel compatibility plus the all-important ability to simmer, featuring an additional flame adjuster valve between the fuel hose and the burner unit.

 It functions almost identically to the Optimus Nova below, except that it’s a tiny bit cheaper and significantly more popular worldwide.
-It’s similar in packed size and weight to all the stoves in this list, and though it has a slightly narrower flame spreader and a slightly longer boil time than the WhisperLite range, it’s built to support a bigger range of pots (up to 10″/25cm diameter, according to MSR).
+It’s similar in packed size and weight to all the stoves in this list.
+Although it has a slightly narrower flame spreader and a slightly longer boil time than the WhisperLite range, it’s built to support a bigger range of pots (up to 10″/25cm diameter, according to MSR).
 In other words, the DragonFly gives you options.

-Amongst world cyclists in it for the long haul, the MSR DragonFly is one of the most popular choices of stove, along with the WhisperLite International.
-I started out with a DragonFly back in 2007, and if I was touring alone and out of range of gas canisters, I’d still throw it in my kitchen pannier today.
+Amongst world cyclists in it for the long haul, the MSR DragonFly is one of the most popular stoves of all.
+I started out with a DragonFly back in 2007.
+If I was touring alone and out of range of gas canisters, I’d still throw it in my kitchen pannier today.

-The Optimus Nova (eBay* / Amazon UK* / AlpineTrek.co.uk* / SimplyHike.co.uk) does the same thing as the MSR DragonFly, except that it looks slightly different, is slightly more expensive, and some people will shout about how much better it is (it isn’t).
-Like MSR, Optimus bill their flagship multi‐fuel stove as ‘legendary’, which I personally think is more about what its users have achieved while carrying it than anything about the stove itself, but – like the DragonFly – it does come with the peace of mind of a long‐standing reputation.
+The Optimus Nova (eBay* / Amazon UK* / AlpineTrek.co.uk*) does the same thing as the MSR DragonFly, except that it looks slightly different, is slightly more expensive, and some people will shout on the internet about how much better it is (it isn’t).
+Like MSR, Optimus bill their flagship multi-fuel stove as ‘legendary’, which I personally think is more about what its users have achieved while carrying it than anything about the stove itself, but – like the DragonFly – it does come with the peace of mind of a long-standing reputation.

 Why you’d buy the Nova instead the DragonFly comes down to availability, whim, and whether or not you can find a good discount online.
 (If you’re craving some specification sheets to look at and compare, you’re wasting valuable time you could be using to brush up on omelette-cooking skills or to teach yourself to tell the difference between diesel and petrol by fragrance alone.)